clambro/black-hole-thesis/docs/description.md

 ### The Einstein Field Equations

-Unfortunately, we are not done yet because as the wave travels through spacetime, it warps the spacetime that it is moving through, which changes the way it moves, which changes how it warps spacetime, etc. This relationship is governed by the Einstein Field evolution.
+Unfortunately, we are not done yet because as the wave travels through spacetime it warps the spacetime that it is moving through, which changes the way it moves, which changes how it warps spacetime, etc. This recursive relationship is governed by the Einstein Field Equations.
 For our field $\phi$ (in  units where $4\pi G = c = 1$), these take the form

 $$
 G_{\mu\nu} = 2\partial_\mu\phi \partial_\nu\phi - g_{\mu\nu} \partial^\alpha\phi \partial_\alpha\phi.